-- Achalasia happens when the esophageal muscle doesn’t function allowing food to come back up the stomach into the esophagus.
+- Achalasia: When the esophageal muscle doesn’t function properly and allows food to flow back up the stomach and into the esophagus.
 A patient may also have weak esophagus muscles, which grow weaker in time.

-- Esophageal stricture occurs when an individual has a narrowed esophagus, which can trap large pieces of food.
+- Esophageal stricture: When an individual has a narrowed esophagus, which can cause large pieces of food to become trapped.
 The condition can produce tumors and scar tissue caused by GERD (gastroesophageal reflux disease).

-- Esophageal ring.
-An area of the lower esophagus, which thins out over time causing difficulty in swallowing.
+- Esophageal ring: An area of the lower esophagus that thins out over time, causing difficulty in swallowing.

-- Esophageal tumors.
-Tumors in the esophagus will cause dysphagia.
+- Esophageal tumors: Tumors in the esophagus cause dysphagia.

-- GERD.
-Stomach acid, which flows back up into the esophagus, can cause damage to the esophagus leading to spasms, difficulty swallowing or narrowing of the esophagus.
+- GERD: Stomach acid that flows back up into the esophagus can cause damage to the esophagus, leading to spasms, difficulty swallowing, or narrowing of the esophagus.

-- Scleroderma.
-Patients with condition have scar-like tissue, which causes the stiffening and hardening of tissue in the body.
-The result can weaken the lower esophageal sphincter, which will allow stomach acids up in to the esophagus.
+- Scleroderma: Scar-like tissue that results in the stiffening and hardening of tissue in the body.
+This can weaken the lower esophageal sphincter, which will allow stomach acids to flow back up and into the esophagus.